Whatsapp Icon

 • Pair carbohydrates with protein or healthy fat: This can slow the absorption of glucose and prevent spikes in blood sugar.

-• Monitor blood sugar levels regularly: Keeping a track of your blood sugar levels can help you make informed dietary decisions.
+• Monitor blood sugar levels regularly: Keeping track of your blood sugar levels can help you make informed dietary decisions.

 • Stay hydrated: Drinking plenty of water is important for overall health and can help manage blood sugar levels.